 - Live Recording

-7. Vimeo (Livestream)
+7. Vimeo Premium

-As you may know, Vimeo is another live streaming solution available to churches and other places of worship.
-Vimeo targets those with larger budgets, offering high-end features and customization options for churches that are willing and able to pay.
+That said, Livestream targets those with larger budgets, offering high-end features and customization options for churches that are willing and able to pay.
 The price point and limited plan options, however, don’t make it ideal for most churches.

 Vimeo does offer streaming over a CDN, which is important for large-scale broadcasts streaming around the world.
 A global CDN can provide quality live streaming for churches to large audiences viewing the broadcast simultaneously.